Some exact inducibility-type results for graphs via flag algebras: Preliminaries

 Let $B$ be a pattern with vertex set $[m]$.
 For pairwise disjoint sets $V_0,\dots,V_{m-1}$ (with some possibly empty), the \emph{blowup} $\blow{B}{V_0,\dots,V_{m-1}}$ of $B$ is the graph (without loops) on $V=\cup_{i=0}^{m-1} V_i$ where distinct $x\in V_i$ and $y\in V_j$ are adjacent if and only if $\{i,j\}\in E(B)$.
 In particular, a part $V_i$ spans a clique (resp.\ an independent set) if $i$ is (resp.\ is not) a loop of~$B$.
 Let $\blow{B}{}$ denote the family of all blowups of~$B$.
 A \emph{homomorphism} from a graph $F$ to a pattern $B$ is a (not necessarily injective) function $f:V(F)\to V(B)$ such that for every distinct $x,y\in V(F)$ it holds that $\{x,y\}\in E(F)$ if and only if $\{f(x),f(y)\}\in E(B)$.
 Thus homomorphisms from $F$ to $B$ are exactly possible assignments of vertices of $F$ to the parts of (sufficiently large) blowups of $B$ that give induced copies of~$F$.
 For graphs $F$ and $G$, a function $f:V(F)\to V(G)$ is an \emph{embedding} of $F$ into $G$ (written as $f:F\hookrightarrow G$) if $f$ is injective and preserves both edges and non-edges; that is, $f$ gives an isomorphism of $F$ on its image.

 To avoid confusion, let us repeat that our definition of homomorphism requires that both edges and non-edges are preserved.
 (In the rare cases when we have to consider maps that are required to preserve edges only, we will use the term \emph{non-induced homomorphism}.)
-Further, an embedding is a homomorphims which is injective.
+Thus, for example, an embedding can be defined as an injective homomorphism.

-The \emph{edit distance} $\dedit(G,H)$ between two graphs $G$ and $H$ of the same order is the minimum value of $|E(G)\bigtriangleup f(E(H))|$ over all bijections $f:V(H)\to V(G)$; in other words, it is the smallest number of \emph{edits} (changes in adjacency) we have to make in one graph to make it isomorphic to the other.
+The \emph{edit distance} $\dedit(G,H)$ between two graphs $G$ and $H$ of the same order is the minimum value of $|E(G)\bigtriangleup f(E(H))|$ over all bijections $f:V(H)\to V(G)$; in other words, it is the smallest number of \emph{edits} (changes in adjacency) we have to do in one graph to make it isomorphic to the other.
 The distance from a graph $G$ to a graph family $\C G$ is

 We will be mostly interested in the case when $\C G=\blow{B}{}$ is the family of all blowups of $B$; thus $\dedit(G,\blow{B}{})$ is the smallest number of edits in $G$ needed to make it a blowup of~$B$.